 - 4 cloves garlic minced

-- 1/4 cup dry white wine
+- 1/4 cup dry white wine or chicken broth

-- Salt and pepper
+- Salt and freshly ground black pepper

-- 2 pounds large shrimp peeled and deveined
+- 2 pounds large shrimp peeled, tails on

-- 2 tbsp chopped fresh parsley
+- 2 tablespoons chopped fresh parsley

+- Stir in the wine, red pepper flakes if using, and salt and pepper to taste (I like 1 teaspoon salt and ½ teaspoon pepper).
+Bring to boil.
 Add the shrimp, cover, and cook until the shrimp are slightly translucent, about 2 minutes.